daniellockard/OperatorBot/README.md

 This does nothing but connect and log without plugins defined in config.json.

-`echo` plugin is included in this repo, build it with `go build -buildmode=plugin -o echo.so plugins/echo.go`
+`echo` plugin is included in this repo, build it with `go build -buildmode=plugin -o echo.so plugins/echo.go` `diceroll` plugin is included in this repo, build it with `go build -buildmode=plugin -o diceroll.so plugins/diceroll.go`

 ## Caveats
 The way that websockets work in Slack is such that your bot will only get